-Mazars publishes Tech Train study revealing global technological familiarity, investment and implementation levels
+Mazars publishes global study on familiarity, investment and implementation levels surrounding five transformative workplace technologies.

 Our findings show strong forward momentum in regard to these five game-changing technologies.
 Overall, familiarity levels are high, leaders see the impact these technologies can have, and they have plans to increase investment.
 But there are areas of concern and certain countries and sectors pale in comparison with their counterparts.